Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Introduction

-In this work, we propose to incorporate physical knowledge in GPR.
-Therefore, we call this method the \emph{physics-informed Kriging}, or \emph{PhIK}.
-We assume that partial physical knowledge is available in the form of a stochastic model, e.g., stochastic partial differential equations (SPDEs) with known boundary and initial conditions and unknown space-dependent coefficients.
-In general, it is possible to describe the partially known solution of a partial differential equation (PDE) on a bounded domain with non-periodic boundary conditions by a stationary kernel.
-Some progress has been made to incorporate physical knowledge in kernels, for example, \cite{schober2014probabilistic,raissi2018numerical} computed kernels for linear and weakly nonlinear (allowing accurate linearization) ordinary and partial differential equations by substituting a GPR approximation of the state variables in a governing equation and obtaining a system of equations for the kernel hyperparameters.
-For complex linear systems, computing kernel in such a way can become prohibitively expensive, while for strongly nonlinear systems, it may not be possible at all.
+In addition to (measurement) data, physical models that reflect (partial) understanding of the underlying system are available in many areas.
+Especially, when obtaining measurements or conducting experiments is very costly, which is quite common in practical problems, these physical models and simulation tools are critical in research and applications.
+For example, in hydrology study, partial physical knowledge is available in the form of partial differential differential equations (e.g., the Darcy law governing the hydraulic head) with unknown boundary, initial condition, and/or space-dependent coefficient (e.g., the hydraulic conductivity).
+Subsequently, the standard treatment is to model the unknown parameters as random variables/fields to formulate stochastic partial differential equations (SPDEs).
+In general, the covariance of the state variable of SPDEs defined on a bounded domain with non-periodic boundary conditions is non-stationary~\cite{Tart2003PoF,Jarman2013SIAMUQ}.
+This non-stationarity can help reflecting inhomogeneity of the state variables in the underlying physical system.
+Some success has been shown to incorporate physical knowledge in kernels, e.g.,~\cite{schober2014probabilistic,raissi2018numerical,owhadi2015bayesian} computed kernels for linear and weakly nonlinear (allowing accurate linearization) ordinary and partial differential equations by substituting a GPR approximation of the state variables in governing equations and obtaining a likelihood to be solved by optimization methods.
+However, for more complex systems, such as those involving strongly nonlinear terms and random variables/fields, it can be difficult to implement GPR in this manner in that the GP representing the system is no longer Gaussian after a nonlinear mapping.